quantumghent/TensorTutorials/lectures/1-Introduction/TensorNetworks.md

 matrix $A$ is a factorization of the form $A = UP$, where $U$ is a unitary matrix and $P$ is a positive semi-definite Hermitian matrix.
 It can be interpreted as decomposing a linear transformation into a rotation/reflection $U$, combined with a scaling $P$.
-The polar decopmosition is unique for all matrices that are full rank.
+The polar decomposition is unique for all matrices that are full rank.

 <!-- TODO: insert image polar -->